 Grasses and Plants

 Deer also enjoy dining on grasses and plants, including flowering weeds and other non-woody type perennials.
 Fields that grow a large quantity of wild flowers are ideal places for the deer to forage.
 Dandelions, wild roses, and red clover are plentiful in most of the meadows and fields in the land near forests.
-Deer can also use the forest to provide cover and to travel along trails to reach water and other places to find food.
+Deer can also use the forest to provide cover and to travel along trails to reach water and other desired food sources.

 Deer eat the highly nutritious mushroom as a supplement to their diet.
-Many species that are deadly to man are consumed by deer.
+Many species that are deadly to man are still consumed by deer.
+You can often catch deer eating the mushrooms that grow on decaying trees that have fallen in the woods.

 Deer also are extremely fond of cultivated vegetables.
 Crops of beans, potatoes, sweet potatoes, soybeans, wheat and rye are a few of the favored crops that they will take the opportunity to feed on.
 Any grain or grass grown for livestock is also good for them as well.